botlabs-gg/yagpdb-docs-v2/content/learn/beginner/datatypes-1.md

 later use?
 This is where variables come in.
 A variable is a way to store a value and give it a name.
 You can then refer to this value by its name later in your code.

 In Custom Commands, you can define a variable by starting with a `$`, its name, and the assignment operator `:=`.
-Take the following code snippet, for example:
+To illustrate this, consider the following example:

 ```go
 {{ $name := "Alice" }}